mzazon/awesome-cloud-projects/aws/iot-device-lifecycle/iot-device-lifecycle.md

    done
    ```

    Each device now has a unique certificate with attached IoT policies that enforce access controls.
-The certificate-to-thing binding establishes the device's identity for all subsequent IoT operations, while the attached policy ensures the device can only access authorized resources and topics.
+The certificate-to-thing binding establishes the device's identity for all subsequent IoT operations, while the attached policy ensures the device can only access authorized resources and topics according to the principle of least privilege.

-6. **Create Dynamic Thing Group for Monitoring**:
+6. **Create Dynamic Thing Groups for Monitoring**:

    Dynamic Thing Groups automatically organize devices based on real-time attribute queries, enabling self-maintaining organizational structures.
 Unlike static groups that require manual device addition, dynamic groups automatically include or exclude devices as their attributes change, ensuring accurate targeting for monitoring, updates, and compliance checks.
+This automation reduces operational overhead and ensures groups remain current.

    ```bash
    # Create dynamic group for devices with old firmware